 Implement and Maximize Re-Usability:

 Establish the developed libraries across the organization/project team/product team, i.e. publish the library and provide access rights.
 Utilities/components shared across the team.
 Usage of available libraries.
-Minimized effort for repeated regression cycle.
+The minimized effort for repeated regression cycle.